emjay2k/Approximations/README.md

 ![Accuracy in bits for increasing n](doc/plot_bits.svg)

 This means that n=3 beats single precision accuracy and n=6 almost reaches double precision, which it could exceed if there were no numerical issues.
-I found a parameter combination that used with long double values is actually more accurate.
 But unfortunately using long double for approximation of double accuracy is not an option performance-wise.

 The approximation accuracy increases exponentially with n.
 The numbers were determined using 1e12 uniformly distributed samples from the interval [1,2].
 Remember: the graph has a logarithmic scale for y.
 Now follow the usual difference to real value plots.